Rep. Fine to Newsmax: Trump Takes Sacrifice of Troops Seriously

-Republican Rep. Randy Fine of Florida said Saturday that President Donald Trump "takes the sacrifices seriously" after attending a dignified transfer for fallen U.S. service members, arguing the president understands the human cost of the conflict with Iran.
+Rep. Randy Fine, R-Fla., said Saturday that President Donald Trump "takes the sacrifices seriously" after attending a dignified transfer for fallen U.S. service members, arguing the president understands the human cost of the conflict with Iran.

-Speaking on Newsmax from the America Summit in Florida, Fine said Trump's presence at Dover Air Force Base showed respect for troops killed in the ongoing war with Iran.
+Speaking on Newsmax from the America Summit in Florida, Fine said Trump's presence at Dover Air Force Base showed respect for troops killed in the ongoing clash with Iran.

 "I think the president takes this seriously," Fine said.
 "It shows that he understands that real sacrifice is taking place to make America safe."